cooper/ferret/doc/intro/15-next-last.md

 say("This part is outside the for loop")
 ```

-And as a one-liner, the colon may be used instead:
+And as a one-liner, the colon may be used instead.
 ```
 for $x in [1,2,3]: say($x)
 ```